-On June 17, 2025, Altos Inc., a boutique business process outsourcing company based in Irvine, Calif., discovered that one of its internal systems containing sensitive personal and health information was exposed to the internet.
+On June 17, 2025, Altos Inc., a billing services provider for several healthcare practices in southern California, discovered that one of its internal systems containing sensitive personal and health information was exposed to the internet.

 The company took steps to block access to the affected system and launched an investigation with the help of a cybersecurity firm.
 The investigation determined that an unauthorized third party had gained access to the system and may have removed data from it.